 St. Anthony’s School, Threadneedle Street, London.
 The household of John Morton, Archbishop of Canterbury.
 Oxford University under the tutelage of John Colet and Thomas Linacre.
 Completed legal studies at Lincoln’s Inn, London.

-1506: Became a Member of Parliament and Under-Sheriff of London in the reign of King Henry the Seventh.
+1506: Thomas More becomes a Member of Parliament and Under-Sheriff of London in the reign of King Henry the Seventh.

-1514: Thomas More was introduced to King Henry the Eighth by Thomas Wolsey and became Master of Requests.
+1514: More is introduced to King Henry the Eighth by Thomas Wolsey and becomes Master of Requests.

-1525: Became Chancellor of the Duchy of Lancaster.
-Also made Speaker of the House of Commons and went on several diplomatic missions to the French Court of King Francis the First.
+1525: More becomes Chancellor of the Duchy of Lancaster.
+He is also made Speaker of the House of Commons and goes on several diplomatic missions to the French Court of King Francis the First.

-1529: Created Lord Chancellor on the fall of Wolsey despite his desire not to take the post.
+1529: More is created Lord Chancellor at the fall of Cardinal Wolsey despite his desire not to take the post.

-1532: Resigned the Chancellorship as he didn’t agree with the religious views them being taken on by the King.
+1532: He resigns the Chancellorship as he doesn’t agree with the religious views then being taken by the King.

-1534: King Henry was created head of the Church of England and Defender of the Faith.
-More wouldn’t recognise any ruler of the church other than the Pope and was tried for High Treason.
-He was imprisoned in the Tower of London for a year but still refused to recant.
+1534: King Henry the Eighth is created head of the Church of England and Defender of the Faith.
+More doesn’t recognise any ruler of the church other than the Pope and is tried for High Treason.
+He is imprisoned in the Tower of London for a year but still refuses to recant.

 1512: “Life of John Picus, Earl of Mirandula “(Translation).